Behind The Wish: Jake Weightman

 My whole family – including Cody – help out at events when we are short on numbers.

-Artwork is Cody’s release for Cody from the AFL bubble.
+Artwork is Cody’s release from the AFL bubble.
 We thought his art exhibition would go well, but it went even better than we imagined.

 The support we got from Make-A-Wish HQ was fantastic.
 Daniella D’Souza, the Events Manager, she has been massive for me in the fundraising space.

 I have learned a lot off her and she has helped me so much in the fundraising space.
-She has pushed me and made me better at fundraiser and I really appreciate that.
+She has pushed me and made me better at fundraising and I really appreciate that.

 Make-A-Wish teaches you to 'live in the moment'